dd9jn/rfc4880bis/crypto-refresh.md

 These binding signatures may be in either V3 or V4 format, but SHOULD be V4.
 Subkeys that can issue signatures MUST have a V4 binding signature due to the REQUIRED embedded primary key binding signature.

+The format of an OpenPGP V5 key is similar to a V4 key.

+    Primary-Key
+        [Revocation Self Signature...]
+        Direct Key Signature...
+        [User ID [Signature...]...]
+        [User Attribute [Signature...]...]
+        [Subkey [Binding-Signature-Revocation...]
+Subkey-Binding-Signature...]...

+Note, that a V5 key uses a Direct-Key-Signature to store algorithm preferences.

 In order to create self-signatures (see {{self-sigs}}), the primary key MUST be an algorithm capable of making signatures (that is, not an encryption-only algorithm).
 The subkeys may be keys of any type.
 For example, there may be a single-key RSA key, an EdDSA primary key with an RSA encryption key, or an EdDSA primary key with an ECDH subkey, etc.